spykelionel/auth_wiki/README.md

  * `List all users`
        To view all registered users
  * `Reactions`
-        A user can react to an authentication code by giving it an up-vote or down-vote
+        A user can react to an authentication code by giving it an thumbs-up or thumbs-down
  * `Edit auth code`
+        An Auth-Code is a code created by a registrar to help identify the domain name holder and it be edited using this feature.

 ## Benefits of Authenticated Users